 Priority 2 Actions

-- Stipulates that the library retains ownership of all patron data.
+- Specify in all contracts and agreements with vendors that the library retains ownership of all user data.

 Priority 3 Actions

 - Libraries should include easily discoverable links to the privacy policies of the vendors they contract with on their website.

 - Vendors should explain the entire user data lifecycle of their product or service, preferably during the sales process.

 - Vendors should train sales representatives on how to answer privacy and security questions.

 - If a vendor’s system integrates with an additional third party, the privacy and security policies in place should ensure confidentiality between the systems.